 |Set Attribute Value|

 States are similar to events, and the current state can always be gotten from them.
 For example in the following image, Objects Overlap is shown, if the two objects Overlap you get OnTrue execution, as soon as they do not, you get OnFalse execution.
 The output Boolean value can be checked at any point to see if they are Overlapping on not.
 OnTrue or OnFlase are only fired when the state changes.

 Opinations allow running Boolean operations on Boolean variables.
 Supported operations include And, Or, and Not

 |Object is Grabbed|

-Training Builder works great for describing multiple step training scenarios.
-But what if the same behavior is repeated for a class of objects.
-For example if the user ends grabbing any of the tools in the training, the response should be for it to fall to the ground, this is when templates are used.
+Training Builder works great for describing multiple-step training scenarios.
+But what if the same behavior is repeated for a class of objects?
+For example, if the user ends up grabbing any of the tools in the training, the response should be for it to fall to the ground, this is when templates are used.

-After clicking Create Template , a new Template diagram is added.
-A template diagrams is different from regular Training Builder diagram in its orange background marks, and in Template Scene Node block added in it.
+After clicking Create Template, a new Template diagram is added.
+A template diagram is different from a regular Training Builder diagram in its orange background marks, and in Template Scene Node block added to it.
 This block can not be deleted.

 The following tutorial shows the power of Template Diagrams in the training builder